exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

   | For more information regarding Grafana alerts, see the following URL.
   |  https://prometheus.io/docs/prometheus/latest/querying/api/#alerts

-2. | Agent settings example for fetching events from :dfn:`Grafana`.
+2. | Event collection settings example for fetching events from :dfn:`Grafana`.

-| The following settings configures the :menuselection:`OASE management --> Agent` values to fetch values similar to the cURL command listed above.
+| The following settings configures the :menuselection:`OASE management --> Event collection` values to fetch values similar to the cURL command listed above.

 .. list-table:: Grafana setting example
    :widths: 5 15